bugzilla/bugzilla/docs/en/rst/api/core/v1/user.rst

                             this will not change.
 real_name          string   The actual name of the user.
-May be blank. email              string   The email address of the user. name               string   The login name of the user.
-Note that in some
+May be blank. email              string   The email address of the user. name               string   The login name of the user. can_login          boolean  A boolean value to indicate if the user can login
+                            into bugzilla.
-                            situations this is different than their email. can_login          boolean  A boolean value to indicate if the user can login into bugzilla. email_enabled      boolean  A boolean value to indicate if bug-related mail will
+email_enabled      boolean  A boolean value to indicate if bug-related mail will